xaur/decred-news/guidelines.md

 Life cycle of a new DJ issue starts with creating a draft file from a [template](journal-template.md).

+To keep everyone updated about release progress, a GitHub issue is created from a [template](release-checklist-template.md) with a detailed checklist ([example](https://github.com/xaur/decred-news/issues/99)).

 Throughout the month DJ authors add notes of the stories that must be covered to the draft file.

 Main writing work starts around the last week of the month.